paradisetechsoftsolutions/Basic_docker/README.md

 <li>To find the location of the images in the system we need to follow some commands:-</br>
 <strong>$ docker info</strong></br>
 path of docker:- <strong>"Docker Root Dir: /var/lib/docker"</strong></br>
+To remove all images which are not referenced by any existing container, not just dangling ones, use the -a flag:
 ![docker_info](https://user-images.githubusercontent.com/47202519/56194375-79e1c480-6050-11e9-92d1-760f360ee7bd.png)